devjoe1991/yourora-native/docs/sidebar.md

-# 🍔 YourOra Sidebar Navigation System - Implementation Plan
+# 🍔 Miha Sidebar Navigation System - Implementation Plan

 ## 📋 Overview
-This document outlines the complete implementation plan for integrating a sophisticated sidebar navigation system into YourOra app.
+This document outlines the complete implementation plan for integrating a sophisticated sidebar navigation system into Miha app.
 The sidebar will replace the current profile avatar in the header with an animated hamburger menu and provide a beautiful slide-out navigation experience.

 ## 🎯 Core Features
 - **Animated Hamburger Menu**: Replaces profile avatar with smooth hamburger-to-X transformation